LegioniteTerraTech/ColliderController/README.md

 # TTColliderController
-(TTMM is still having issues reaching this cursed directory) Version 0.8
+(TTMM is still having issues reaching this cursed directory - I made a new one called TT_ColliderController) Version 0.8

 Control colliders of Techs to greatly reduce lag when they are idle in the world.